wp-plugins/nextgen-gallery-optimizer/readme.txt

 Improves your site's page load speed by ensuring NextGEN Gallery's scripts and styles ONLY load on posts with the [nggallery id=x] shortcode.

-It also includes and *automatically*-integrates the fantastic [Fancybox](http://fancybox.net) lightbox script, so now you can have gorgeous galleries AND a speedy site! *Requires NextGEN Gallery 1.6.2 and up.
+It also includes and *automatically*-integrates the fantastic [Fancybox](http://fancybox.net) lightbox script, so now you can have gorgeous galleries AND a speedy site! *Requires [NextGEN Gallery](http://wordpress.org/extend/plugins/nextgen-gallery) 1.6.2 and up.

-Please note: The basic version currently only supports the **[nggallery id=x]** shortcode and thus, will not load the extra scripts required for slideshows to function.
-If you require slideshow support, please consider upgrading to the Premium version for a small donation...
+Please note: The basic version currently only supports the popular **[nggallery id=x]** shortcode and thus, will not load the extra scripts required for slideshows to function.
+If you require slideshow support, please consider downloading the [Premium version](http://www.markstechnologynews.com/nextgen-gallery-optimizer-premium)...

 = NextGEN Gallery Optimizer *Premium* =

 Builds on the basic version and adds support for ALL TEN of NextGen's shortcodes including **[nggallery id=x]**, **[slideshow id=x]**, **[album id=x]**, **[thumb id=x]**, **[singlepic id=x]**, **[imagebrowser id=x]**, **[nggtags gallery|album=mytag]**, **[random max=x]**, **[recent max=x]** and **[tagcloud]**.

-It also adds support for the **[Show as slideshow]** link (loading slideshow scripts only after a user clicks-through), precision targeting for **shortcode SUB-pages** (ensuring we only load the scripts we need on each view) and also **removes NextGEN's version number comment** (for less clutter behind every page).
+It also adds support for the **[Show as slideshow]** link (loading slideshow scripts only after a user clicks-through), precision targeting for **shortcode SUB-pages** (ensuring we only load the scripts we need on each view), support for **JW Image Rotator** for stylish slideshows, support for **AJAX pagination on [imagebrowser id=x]** and now, features an attractive effect that **resizes Fancybox when the browser window is resized**.

-This donation-based version is available from the plugin settings page, [or can be downloaded here](http://www.markstechnologynews.com/nextgen-gallery-optimizer-premium).
+This Premium version is available from the plugin settings page, [or can be downloaded here](http://www.markstechnologynews.com/nextgen-gallery-optimizer-premium).

 If you have any questions, suggestions, ideas or feedback, please email me at mark@markstechnologynews.com